 Please kindly call 800-923-8722 for more details on how to join these worthwhile sobriety support groups for individuals in recovery, as well as their family members and friends.

-From L-R: The Way of the Shepherd’s Pastor Zorik Pirvesyan and his wife Rosalyn posing inside the SHPC Chapel where their Armenian congregants meet on select Sunday afternoons; Country Living in Shadow Hills signage beside the 3 signs of SHPC, Shadow Hills Presbyterian Preschool, and The Way of the Shepherd, with Phone Numbers.
+From L-R: The Way of the Shepherd’s Pastor Zorik Pirvesyan and his wife Rosalyn posing inside the SHPC Chapel where their Armenian congregants meet on select Sunday afternoons; Country Living in Shadow Hills signage beside the 3 signs of SHPC, Shadow Hills Presbyterian Preschool, and The Way of the Shepherd (the Armenian evangelical Christian congregation that preceded the current Christian Outreach to Armenians ministry), with Phone Numbers.

 In addition to our involvement in various local, regional, and national levels of church governance within the Presbyterian Church of the USA (leftmost icon), Shadow Hills Presbyterian Church of Sunland, California is also a participant in the US-wide Caring Across Generations network (middle icon) through its only faith-based, inclusively ecumenical chapter: Caring Across Generations’ Faith-Based Los Angeles coalition (rightmost icon showing symbols of various religions practices throughout the diverse San Fernando Valley area)